tilt-dev/company/product-development/README.md

 ### Incrementally Solving Business Problems
 When a Tilt engineer is free, they should pick a high priority epic to work on.
 They may consider finding another engineer to work as a two-person team.

 The epic may have a fairly broad initial business problem.
-The team should carve out and define a smaller problem, and spec out a solution that can be accomplished within 2 weeks.
+The team should carve out and define a smaller problem, and spec out a solution that can be accomplished within **2 weeks**.
 The epic description should be updated with the smaller scope and success criteria, and the team should create additional epics to capture the future work.

 The purpose of a single epic is **not** to completely solve a business problem.
 Rather, completing an epic should likely achieve incremental progress at addressing a single problem, adding incremental user value as a result.
 In some cases, any realized user value may only appear in future epics.